 Each scene features the Skulloton mark, hastily covering the face of a relatively insignificant, yet lurking bystander, bringing some of the focal attention away from the subject and making the viewer work for the payoff.
 Was it a curse?
 A government conspiracy?
-No one knew, including us.
+A feeling of impending doom?
+A rap album?

 We released digitally and on CD on October 18th 2019, had the live show, the shirts, the hats, the whole gamut.
 We also added one more video, shot and edited by yours truly, to support the album after the release because, you know, attention spans.

 The concept behind this album is what I am most proud of, a joint effort with my musical cohort who you may have seen on other pages, Nice Mike aka Hunk Rock.
 The idea for Monolith evolved rather quickly.
 We had a stockpile of beats which we had produced and gathered in about a week and the next step was getting them in the right hands.

 We thought "Let's send them to two people who have similar sized fanbases, many mutual collaborators, but have never and most like would have never worked together and have starkly different personas.
 Enter LMNO of The Visionaries from Long Beach, CA, a legendary rhythm driven Christian lyricist and Godforbid of That Handsome Devil, a loose screw in a loose cannon and maniacal master of the English language.
 Perfect.